 This week has been rather different, though.

-Now, I am a security-focussed techie but I’m not a hacker (in the sense of making a living searching for vulnerabilities, ethically or not, other than as part of my normal IT security defence strategies).
+Now, I am a security-focussed techie, but I’m not a hacker (in the sense of making a living searching for vulnerabilities, ethically or not, other than as part of my normal IT security defense strategies).

 However, this week I

 discovered noticed three, one each at three separate hosts.

 - 8/11/2020: Contacted Chat Support advising I may have found a vuln

 - 8/11/2020: Chat responded advising they’d “be in touch”